-A plaintiff is the person, group, or organization who brings a lawsuit to court first.
+A plaintiff is a person, group, or organization who brings a lawsuit to court first.
 This is done by filing a pleading or complaint in a court of law.
 By doing so, a Plaintiff seeks a legal remedy in the form of either damages, an injunction, or declaratory relief.

 Online “Catfishing” Tip: Many online platforms, including most social media websites, do not have provisions in their Terms of Service that require users to register accounts under their actual names.
 This has resulted in the common use of fictitious usernames and pseudonyms, and sometimes the creation of elaborate internet personas and personalities which differ greatly from the users operating the accounts.
 Fortunately there are some useful tools for dealing with catfishers and online impersonators.

 Pro Hac Vice